SenteonLLC/senteonllc.github.io/docs/endpointconfiguration.md

 ## Configuration Sets

 Configuration Sets are groups of settings and their recommended values defined by Senteon as required or important to ensure a strong security posture.
-Without Senteon, these settings would typically be managed and controlled using local/Domain Group Policy or the Windows registry.
+Without Senteon, these settings would typically be managed and controlled using local/Domain Group Policy or the Windows Registry.

+Senteon provides a recommended Configuration Set for each type of supported "Endpoint Profile":

+- Windows 10 Standalone
+- Windows 10 Domain Member

 Configuration Sets are derived from various industry-recognized benchmarks such as: